 However, there are several major sidequests as well.
 The most well-known is getting the Knights of the Round, the ultimate (sigh) summon materia.
 To get this amazing attack power, you have to … breed the perfect chocobo?
 Wait, did I read that right?

 Yes, yes I did.
 So you have to breed a golden chocobo, which can fly you to the cave where you find Knights of the Round.
 Doing so requires catching and breeding so many different colored chocobos and racing them to manipulate their stats.
 Seriously, this is just one or two paragraphs, but it takes forever to breed this bastard animal.
 I did it on my old PS1 file when I played 8 years ago, but I’m sorry to say I have too much of a life (playing video games!) to do it again.
-I just don’t have it in me.
+Doing it again will just take too much time.

 There’s a lot to do besides the main quest, and a lot of it can be fun.
 Gearing up to fight the Weapons gives you such a sense of satisfaction when you finally beat them, and it just feels awesome.
 Screw those chocobos though, man.
 Never again.